PatGreenwood/patgreenwood.github.io/README.md

 # patgreenwood.github.io
-PatGreenwood's Website
+Pat Greenwood's Website

-This page is in development.
-Please come back soon to see the finished product!
+This website is in development.
+Changes will be made continuously until the final product.
+Always open to comments, concerns, and suggestions.